-Parents may be eligible for 30 hours of free nursery provision and need to apply for an eligibility code.
-Please see the following Website to check conditions of eligibility www.hertfordshire.gov.uk/parents Places for 30 hours will only be confirmed on receipt of a valid eligibility code.
+Parents may be eligible to an additional 15 hours free nursery provision but will need to apply for an eligibility code.
+Please see the following Website to check conditions of eligibility www.hertfordshire.gov.uk/parents.
+If a 30 hour place is offered, parents will need to provide the eligibility code information or pay for the additional 15 hours per week.
 Parents must reapply each term for their eligibility code.
-A child will not be able to start the additional hours without a code.